JTP75/LabBenchStudios-PDT-Unity/README.md

 ## Usage

 In general, follow exercise instructions for the Digital Twin App (DTA) in the [Programming Digital Twins Kanban Board](https://github.com/orgs/programming-digital-twins/projects/1).
 More specifically, read the following:
-NOTE: Check back regularly for version updates, as this package is under active development and is in 'alpha' mode (e.g., UNRELEASED).
+NOTE: Check back regularly for version updates, as this package is under active development and is purely EXPERIMENTAL (e.g., perpetual 'alpha' mode and not released).

 ### Installation (within Unity 6)